A Budget-Friendly Guide to the Mall of America

 - Pepper Palace: You can sample almost every hot sauce, barbecue sauce, and salsa in this store.
 Take my advice: Start mild!

 - Lindt chocolate: What’s better than chocolate?
 Free chocolate!
-Rumor has it, Lindt sometimes hands out free chocolate truffles.
+Rumor has it, Lindt sometimes hands out free chocolate truffles to shoppers.

 Best places to indulge: